Haufe-Lexware/docker-style-guide/BestPracticesContainer.md

 The creation and the usage of Data only containers can be found in the paragraph [Creating and mounting a data volume container](https://docs.docker.com/engine/userguide/containers/dockervolumes/).

 Basically, a Data only container is a container with an immediatly exiting command or entrypoint.
-It provides directories or files) for modification to other containers.
+It provides one or more `VOLUME`s (aka directories or files) for modification to other containers.

-A `**MAY** be defined in the Docker Image,
+A `VOLUME` **MAY** be defined in the Docker Image,

 	$ cat Dockerfile
 	FROM ...